FoodSystemsModeling/CAFarmToSchoolEconomicImpact/README.md

 - Improving understanding of the types of operations that benefit from the current program.
 - Demonstrating how program spending circulates through California's economy.

 This repository contains the issue brief, which provides a high level description of the study and results, detailed methodology, and relevant data.
-It can all be found in the bookADD.
+All information is compiled in [Estimating the Economic Impacts of California’s Farm to School Incubator Grant Program](https://foodsystemsmodeling.github.io/CAFarmToSchoolEconomicImpact/).

 ## Authors